School-wide DrPH Concentration in Health Policy and Management

-Health Policy and Management Concentration of the School-wide DrPH Program
+Concentration in Health Policy and Management

-With the launch of any program redesign, there are bound to be many questions.
-We strongly encourage applicants to review all of the information on this site, including the “HPM DrPH Concentration Frequently Asked Questions.”
+We strongly encourage applicants to review all of the information on this and the programs' individual sites, including the "Frequently Asked Questions" section below.
 Further questions should be directed to HPM_Admissions@jhu.edu.